wonderbird/wonderbird.github.io/_posts/2022-03-01-hospitalrun-architecture.md

 ##### Issue List

+- When running `npm install` for version 2.0.0-alpha.7 of [hospitalrun-frontend](https://github.com/HospitalRun/hospitalrun-frontend/) and for version 2.0.0-alpha.5 of [hospitalrun-server](https://github.com/HospitalRun/hospitalrun-server/), many deprecation warnings are shown.
+Some of them seem to be severe.

+###### Mono Repository Specific Issue List

-- In the top level directory of the mono repository, the `yarn` command shows a large number of deprecation warnings and outdated dependencies
+- In the top level directory of the [mono repository](https://github.com/HospitalRun/hospitalrun), the `yarn` command shows a large number of deprecation warnings and outdated dependencies
-- The current stable Node.js version 16 is not supported by `node-gyp` - it causes the [Error When Installing node-sass: gyp Compile Errors](#error-when-installing-node-sass-gyp-compile-errors)
+- The [current stable Node.js version 16](https://nodejs.org/en/) is not supported by `node-gyp` - it causes the [Error When Installing node-sass: gyp Compile Errors](#error-when-installing-node-sass-gyp-compile-errors)
-- The `node-sass` dependency is deprecated, see [Github: node-sass](https://github.com/sass/node-sass) [Github: node-gyp docs](https://github.com/nodejs/node-gyp/tree/master/docs)
+- The `node-sass` dependency is deprecated, see [Github: node-sass](https://github.com/sass/node-sass) and [Github: node-gyp docs](https://github.com/nodejs/node-gyp/tree/master/docs)
 - The `node-sass` dependency is outdated.
-Versions 4.13.0 and 4.14.0, respectively, are used while current is 7.0.1.
+Versions 4.13.0 and 4.14.0, respectively, are used while [current is 7.0.1](https://github.com/sass/node-sass).
-- The mono repository cannot be built according to the Monorepo Contributing Guide in the [Contributing Guide](https://github.com/HospitalRun/hospitalrun/blob/master/.github/CONTRIBUTING.md).
+- The [mono repository](https://github.com/HospitalRun/hospitalrun) cannot be built according to the section **Monorepo Contributing Guide** in the [Contributing Guide](https://github.com/HospitalRun/hospitalrun/blob/master/.github/CONTRIBUTING.md).
 See [Error When Issuing `yarn workspaces run build`: (typescript) Error: .../Container.tsx(33,25): semantic error TS2769: No overload matches this call.](#error-when-issuing-yarn-workspaces-run-build-typescript-error-containertsx3325-semantic-error-ts2769-no-overload-matches-this-call) and [HospitalRun Issue #363: Error while building the project](https://github.com/HospitalRun/hospitalrun/issues/363)
-- When running `npm install` in both the [hospitalrun-frontend](https://github.com/HospitalRun/hospitalrun-frontend/) and in the [hospitalrun-server](https://github.com/HospitalRun/hospitalrun-server/), many deprecation warnings are shown.
-Some of them seem to be severe.

 #### Setup the Development Environment